 Hello!
 My name is Elliot and I'm a undergraduate at Cornell University studying Environmental Engineering.
 I'm interested in how we can apply engineered solutions to make agriculture more sustainable.
 My research focuses on the circular bionutrient economy which in essence is about finding solutions to some of the worlds biggest problems by identifying interconnected problems.
-In my free time I love playing rugby, reading, learning languages (I'm learning Mandarin and Spanish), creative writing, and cooking.

 Hi!
-I am a sophomore at Cornell University pursuing an independent major of Interdisciplinary Studies (Education, Information Science, Psychology).
+I am a junior at Cornell University pursuing an independent major of Interdisciplinary Studies (Education, Information Science, Psychology).
 Through Laidlaw, I am conducting research on the social-ecological impacts of Indonesia's capital relocation and am excited to explore the intersection between bioacoustics, Indigenous knowledge, and public education.
 Feel free to connect with me on here or on LinkedIn!

 Maja Anderson